sunnysideup/silverstripe-googlemap/README.md

 3. Run a dev/build

-5. The page type (lets call it TestPage for which you want to add a location must contain in the controller class:
+5. The page type (lets call it TestPage), for which you want to add one more more locations, add the following to the controller class:

 	```php
 		public function init() {